(Last updated on November 2nd, 2022)

 In this tutorial, we will be adding an adjustment layer in Adobe Premiere Pro.
 Adjustment layers are powerful, allowing you to add effects to your footage.
 Follow along to see how this is done, step by step.
 I will also be going over the Effects panel as a bonus.

-Step 2: Adjust the Height, Width, Timebase, and Pixel Aspect Ratio of the layer and click OK.
+- Adjust the Height, Width, Timebase, and Pixel Aspect Ratio.

 - Go to File > New > Adjustment Layer.
 If Adjustment Layer is greyed out, be sure to click out of any items selected in the Project panel.
 An adjustment layer panel will pop up.